 This paper boomerang is an intermediate level origami project, requiring knowledge of mountain folds, valley folds, and inside reverse folds.
 You'll need a single sheet of 8 ½" x 11" paper.
 If you don't want to make a plain boomerang, print out some patterned paper for a fun design.

-1. Place your paper in front of you horizontally with the white side face up.
+1. Place your paper in front of you vertically with the white side face up.
 Fold it in half, then unfold.
 Cut along the middle crease so you have two equal rectangles.
 Set one rectangle aside for another project.
-Take the remaining rectangle and fold it in half horizontally.
+Take the remaining rectangle and fold it in half.
 Unfold.

-2. Fold the left and right sides in towards the middle horizontal crease.
+2. Fold the left and right sides in towards the middle crease.

-3. Rotate your paper 90 degrees.
-Fold the paper in half, bringing the top towards the bottom.
+3. Fold the paper in half, bringing the top towards the bottom.
 Fold the left and right corners in to meet the center vertical crease.

 4. Unfold the corner creases you made in the previous step.
 Unfold the half fold crease and rotate the paper so it is in front of you horizontally.
 Unfold the bottom half of the horizontal paper.